arjunsumina/arjunsumina.github.io/content/courses/course2/index.md

 ##### Introductory readings
-This section deals with the basic concepts of decision making using data science, coding in Python and basic ML Models such as linear regression, logistic regression and decision tree.
+This section deals with the basic concepts of decision making using data science, coding in Python and basic ML Models such as linear regression, logistic regression, decision tree and databases.
 + [Lecture note 1](notes1.pdf) -

 ##### Advanced readings
-This section covers advanced ML methods for data analysis
+This section covers advanced ML methods for data analytics.
 + [Lecture note 2](notes2.pdf) -